Sam-Scotson/MikroTik-.rsc-Converter/README.md

 # //MikroTik-.rsc-Converter//
 Work In Progress <br>
-First project as python coder and for personal use as a Network Engineer <br>
 File converter for working with the difficult .rsc file format native to MikroTik RouterOS <br>
 Currently allows conversion of Ip-Address-Firewall.rsc files to .csv and .json <br>